shahdhvanit/Automated_TimeTable_Generator/README.md

 # Automated Time-Table Generator:

-## Problem Statement:
+## 🚨 Problem Statement:

-Given slots (list of instructors, list of courses, and the course credit details), generate a weekly lecture and lab timetable with no clashes and continuous sessions of the same instructor.
+● Given slots (list of instructors, list of courses, and the course credit details), generate a weekly lecture and lab timetable with no clashes and continuous sessions of the same instructor.
 It might be possible to assign two instructors to the same course as well as some instructors should only be given lectures during the initial hours.
 Also, it should return a timetable for an instructor and a classroom/lab.

-## Current Solution:
+## ⚡ Current Solution:

 -   The current solution is implemented in C++ and generates a timetable for all branches and batch of a particular semester, it also creates timetable for a particular faculty.
 -   In the current solution we haven't added data for elective courses, for elective courses the student data who opted for the courses are required, without that it is not possible to schedule elective courses properly.
 So, for the current solution we have only added the data for the core courses.

-## Future Scope:
+## 🚩 Future Scope:

 -   The current solution can be extended to add the data for elective courses and generate timetable for elective courses as well.
 -   The current solution can be implemented with AI and algorithm to observe the pattern of timetable generation and generate an optimized timetable.

-## Algorithm Description:
+## 🎯 Algorithm Description:

 1. **Assign timeslots(assignTimeslots):**

     - Description: It assign a random timeslot out of total 5 timeslot in a day to each course.
-    - Time Complexity: _O(n)_
-    - Space Complexity: _O(1)_

 2. Generate Timetable(generateTimetable):